thehapadev/thehapadev/README.md

 - 👋 Hi, I’m @thehapadev
-- 👀 I’m interested in Web3 + Shopify
+- 👀 I’m interested in Web3/Front-End Dev
 - 🌱 I’m currently learning Solidity + React
 - 💞️ I’m looking to collaborate on projects in HI
 - 📫 How to reach me info@riessdesigns.com